Bharhut: Excavation

 In 1873, Alexander Cunningham visited Bharhut.
 The next year, he excavated the site.
 Joseph David Beglar, Cunningham's assistant, continued the excavation and recorded the work through numerous photographs.

 A pillar capital in Bharhut, dated to the 2nd century BCE during the Shunga Empire period, is an example of Bharhut architecture thought to incorporate Persian and Greek styles, with recumbent animal (in the style of the Pillars of Ashoka), and a central anta capital with many Hellenistic elements (rosettes, beads-and-reels), as well as a central palmette design, in a style similar to that of the Pataliputra capital.

 The complex in Bharhut included a medieval temple (plate II), which contained a colossal figure of the Buddha, along with fragments of sculptures showing the Buddha with images of Brahma, Indra etc. Beglar also photographed a 10th-century Buddhist Sanskrit inscription, about which nothing is now known.

 The ruined stupa—nothing but foundations of the main structure (see Gallery)—is still in Bharhut; however, the gateways and railings have been dismantled and reassembled at the Indian Museum, Kolkata.
 They contain numerous birth stories of the Buddha's previous lives, or Jataka tales.
 Many of them are in the shape of large, round medallions.
 Two of the panels are at the Freer Gallery of Art/Arthur M. Sackler Gallery in Washington.
 Some years ago a pre-Devanagari inscription, from the time of King Balaldev, was found on Bharhut mountain.

+The sculptures and reliefs were removed by Alexander Cunningham and were being transported to London Museum for an exhibition on SS Indus from Clacutta to London via Colombo, Sri Lanka.
+However, the ship ran aground in 1885 near the town of Mullaitivu in northeastern Sri Lanka.
+The ship wreck was lost for more than a hundred years, being re-discovered in 2014.